 “Children’s brains are like sponges so they take time to fully process and explore something, so they can catalogue it for future use.”

-Around the age of two, Hard says that toddlers start becoming more social and really pay attention to what others are doing and start mimicking it.
+Around the age of two, Rachel says that toddlers start becoming more social and really pay attention to what others are doing and start mimicking it.

 “When children enter school or daycare they can become driven to be involved in what everyone else is doing, or have what others have,” she says.
 “It becomes about fitting in and being part of the group.”